jennyChoudhry/directory-mock-server/README.md

-# Directory Mock Services
+# Directory Mock Server

 _A Microservice API utilizing Node JS and Express._

 _What_:

 ## Prerequisites

 ### NPS

-Flight Plans API uses [nps] to define and execute npm scripts without the cost of a bloated package.json and the limits of JSON.
+Directory Mock Server uses [nps] to define and execute npm scripts without the cost of a bloated package.json and the limits of JSON.

 `npm start` is defined (in `package.json`) as an alias for `nps`, hence all scripts are run via `npm start <...>`